Prz1vaL/Wordle-Probability-Algorithm/README.md

 #### QUESTION / PROBLEM :

 $ Find the probability of guessing the right 5 letter word for the following conditions:
-1)Total number of words is 14855
+1) Total number of words is 14855
-2)Total number of attempts is 6
+2) Total number of attempts is 6
-3)One word per attempt (x)
+3)  One word per attempt (x)
 >> Find p(n) for each attempt.

 Note : If 'x' word contains a character or more (but not all) of the right 5  letter word in any attempt what is the probability factor in the next attempt?